Are you an adviser? Go to Unbiased Pro

 When doing your tax return, you’ll be pleased to know that you have a CGT allowance.

-However, if you transfer assets to a partner and make a gain from this at a later date, the CGT you pay will be based on the total time you owned the asset(s) together rather than the date of transfer.
+If you transfer assets to a spouse and make a gain from this at a later date, the CGT you pay will be based on the original purchase date, rather than the date of transfer.

-You usually don't pay CGT when you sell your main home but will pay it when you sell a second property or main home if you've let it out, used it for business, or it's very large.
+You usually don't pay CGT when you sell your main home but will pay it when you sell a second property or main home if you've let it out, used it for business, or it's very large (the grounds are over 5,000 square metres in total).

 The CGT rate would either be 18% or 24%, depending on your tax bracket.